Catosine/Catosine/README.md

 🔭 I’m currently working at [KingMed](http://www.kingmed.com.cn/) as IT trainnee.
 🌱 I graduate from McGill University with Bachelor of Software Engineering in Fall 2021.
-📫 How to reach me: pengnan.fan@mail.mcgill.ca / pengnanf@cim.mcgill.ca
+📫 How to reach me: pengnan.fan@mail.mcgill.ca / zb-fanpengnan@kingmed.com.cn
 ⚡ My resume is [here](./Resume_Pengnan_Fan_v1.pdf)